-What is bootstrapping?
-In the context of business, bootstrapping is the act of starting a business with no money — or, at least, very little money.
+In the context of business, what is bootstrap?
+It is the act of starting a business with no money — or, at least, very little money.
 It certainly means starting a business without the help of venture capital firms or even significant angel investment.
 It means plowing back into the business the money earned from customers.

-While there are lots of old sayings about “pulling up by your bootstraps” — the general idea is that in the context of startups bootstrapping means to do something hard, on your own.
+While there are lots of old sayings about “pulling up by your bootstraps” — the general idea is that when it comes to startups, a bootstrap definition means to do something hard, on your own.

 The way a bootstrapped company grows typically goes through stages: